 Most cases of lumbosacral radiculopathy are self-limited.
 Counseling is crucial for patients with radicular symptoms since most cases are mild and will resolve within six weeks.
-It is vital to discuss weight loss reduction as well considering the vast majority of these patients will have an elevated body mass index.
+It is vital to discuss weight loss reduction, as the vast majority of these patients will have an elevated body mass index.

-Slowly progressing radicular symptoms can eventually lead to muscle atrophy as the nerves innervating the lower extremity musculature are affected.
+- Slowly progressing radicular symptoms can eventually lead to muscle atrophy as the nerves innervating the lower extremity musculature are affected.
 Deconditioning can occur over time.

 The recommendation is for patients to see their healthcare provider for further evaluation if they present with radicular pain symptoms.

-Most symptoms resolve within six weeks with moderate activity and over the counter pain management.
+Most symptoms resolve within six weeks with moderate activity and over-the-counter pain management.